SIXTH: CHRONIC SUFFERING,

 ELDER DOYLE:

-1. What kind of ministry(ies) does your church have for those who have chronic needs?
+- What kind of ministry(ies) does your church have for those who have chronic needs?

 Our church has a mercy ministry team, led by our deacons, that are in touch with both acute and chronic needs in our body and, to some extent, outside our body in broader community.
 These men, at times helped by ladies in our church, stay in touch with those with chronic needs, to learn the status of physical, emotional, and spiritual needs.
 These are discussed at deacon’s meetings and plans for intervention made.
 To a lesser extent, this may also be addressed through our small group ministry.
 As folks learn of/identify needs among others in their small group (consequences of illness, loss of spouse, etc), these folks, usually without prompting, reach out to the needy person/family.
-The key here is small group intimacy/sharing that should be fostered.
+The key here is small group intimacy/sharing that should be fostered. - What kind of specific things would you find it personally helpful for individuals in your church body to step up for, rather than waiting for an official ministry?

 Key here is being able to discern needs before they become large problems.
 For example, in two families in our church (both with a large number of children), they often teeter on the edge of financial problems.
 In one family the mother just had a major hospital stay/procedure and their primary vehicle just died.
 In the second family, two of their four vehicles were totaled in separate car accidents involving their teenagers (although neither accident was the fault of their teens) in the last two weeks.
 Recognizing these events among the body and their potential for financial disaster and acting quickly to help is important.
-Thankfully both of these families are among those being regularly cared for by our mercy ministry team.
+Thankfully both of these families are among those being regularly cared for by our mercy ministry team. - What do you do, as church leaders and shepherds of a particular flock, specifically to minister to a person/family suffering chronically?

 No one answer; needs vary widely and so many things are relevant.
 As elders we minister to people in whom public sharing of the situation is appropriate and needed, as well as other situations where the details cannot be shared publicly for a variety of reasons.
 This requires particular discernment on the part of church leaders.
 Important in this as leaders is being able to love and care for people personally – to take the time to sit with them, to hear their concerns, and to pray with them before Him who is able to truly change hearts, lives, perspectives.
 Sometimes this involves the hardship of understanding the spiritual realities of discipleship and also hard choices regarding how we live our lives.

-t times, it is hard to discern, communicate, and accept the realities of what we are all called to as disciples of Christ – specifically that suffering should be expected rather than living on “easy street.”
+At times, it is hard to discern, communicate, and accept the realities of what we are all called to as disciples of Christ – specifically that suffering should be expected rather than living on “easy street.”
 I am reminded often of Paul, who in 2 Cor 12:7, described his chronic thorn in the flesh that God chose not to take away despite his prayer, so that he might learn dependency on Christ.
 And in the chapter before (2 Cor 11:25, 26) he describes the suffering he endured in ministry.
 Countless places in the Psalms, we see David’s laments and fears, often followed by his realization that his hope is in the Lord, not in the circumstances around him.
 No one wants to suffer (me included) but we all need to understand that this is the life we are called to as disciples, including those with chronic needs.

 Also related is sometimes helping people understand that their suffering is not necessarily a specific “punishment” for some bad choice.
 Nor that grace only comes as a result of our doing something “right” or “good” for the Lord.
 Grace is not grace if it must be earned.
 Others struggle so hard to understand/discern God’s “plan for their life.”
 We, in our church, have been learning again and again that it’s not so much that God has a plan for His people, but rather that God has a people for His plan.
 It’s so much more about our relationship with our loving Father and the thanks/worship He merits.